enplasmatic/Voiq/README.md

 # Voiq
-In my attempt to create a new programming language, I have created Voiq: a language like Python (where I have created it) with a twist.
+In my attempt to create a new programming language, I have created Voiq: a language like Python (the language in which I have created Voiq) with a twist.